-Writing assignments contribute to an ability to communicate logical, analytical arguments in clear, correct, and persuasive prose.
-Rob Breton, Kristin Lucas, Gyllian Phillips.
-Sarah Winters How does this course contribute to the institution's commitments to equity, inclusive teaching, accessibility, decolonization, Indigenous learning and sustainability?
-Content will vary from year to year, but this course could contribute to equity, Indigenous learning, decolonization and sustainability depending on the destination of travel and corresponding texts.
-How will you communicate this new offering to students?
+Writing assignments contribute to an ability to communicate logical, analytical arguments in clear, correct, and persuasive prose- Rob Breton, Kristin Lucas, Gyllian Phillips.
+Sarah Winters the institution's commitments to equity, inclusive teaching, Content will vary from year to year, but this course could contribute to equity, Indigenous learning, decolonization and sustainability depending on the destination of travel and corresponding texts.
 Word of mouth in classes; informing student recruiters; Instagram; academic calendar.